Onboarding best practice

 In general, the onboarding process aims to:

-• Use about five pages and show the progress.
-People can get bored if the onboarding is too lengthy.
-Thus, it’s usually a good idea to use about five pages for your onboarding.
-In addition, use a page indicator or something to clearly show the onboarding progress to keep the users informed.
-Trust me.
-People have more tolerance if they’re informed.
+• Keep it short and sweet.
+People can lose interest if the onboarding process is too lengthy, so it’s usually a good idea to limit it to about five pages.
+Additionally, use a page indicator or something similar to clearly show the onboarding progress and keep users informed.

-• Focus on effective communications.
-With the page limit, it’s critical to show the most important functions or benefits of your app.
-Leave the trivial things out for the user’s own exploration later.
-After the onboarding, the app users can have an overall intuitive impression of the app.
+• Focus on the most important features.
+With a limited number of pages, it’s critical to highlight the most important functions or benefits of your app.
+Leave out trivial details for the user’s own exploration later.
+After the onboarding, users should have an overall intuitive impression of the app.

-• Allow the users to skip certain customization settings.
-For some content-providing apps, such as reading, music streaming apps, although it’s beneficial for the users to offer customized content, many users don’t like to answer a series of questions about their own behavior.
-So, it’s important that there is a skip button that allows the user to skip all these settings.
+• Allow users to skip certain customization settings.
+For some content-providing apps, such as reading or music streaming apps, it’s beneficial to offer customized content.
+However, many users don’t like to answer a series of questions about their own behavior.
+So, it’s important to include a skip button that allows users to skip all these settings.

 Resources: